-Gothic church of Our Lady of Częstochowa in Dobiesław was built at the end of the 15th century.
+Gothic church of Our Lady of Częstochowa in Dobiesław (Abtshagen) was built at the end of the 15th century.
 Its early modern renovations and reconstructions were carried out in the 17th and 19th centuries.
 The period of the Second World War survived without major damages, only the bells were confiscated.